© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Qualitative results – Where the result is a simple ‘yes’ or ‘no’ to the presence of something, uncertainty is not applied.

 Visual or subjective assessments – In cases where the result is a pass or fail against a visual or subjective assessment, uncertainty cannot be applied to the final result.
-In this instance, SATRA will apply uncertainty to the test itself on a worst-case basis before the assessment is made.
+Where possible, SATRA will apply uncertainty to the test itself by assessing the test specimen after completion of both the standard test and a continuation of the test where the standard test parameter has been adjusted by a quantity equal to the calculated uncertainty.
+Results would be reported accordingly.
+The standard test parameter adjusted could, for instance, be load, time or number of cycles.

 Numerical results – When reporting numerical results against a conformance statement, the effect of uncertainty of measurement on the result obtained is considered both positively and negatively, before a pass or failure or the allocation of a class or performance level is reported.